Donning and Doffing PPE: Importance of Following the Correct Procedure

 Step 8: Clean the body thoroughly.

-To get the complete training on donning and doffing steps for PPE required to be worn by HAZWOPER workers, enroll in the 40 Hour HAZWOPER Online Training offered by HAZWOPER-OSHA LLC and get your required training today!
+To get the complete training on donning and doffing steps for PPE required to be worn by HAZWOPER workers, enroll in our 40 Hour HAZWOPER Online Training and get your required training today!

 Bonus: Guidance for Healthcare Workers to Don and Doff PPE During the COVID-19 Pandemic